pacentim/MPAM_simulation_AWGN/README.md

 The simulation breaks if a high number of error is reached, or if 0 errors are detected.
 Finally, a plot is provided, comparing the results of the simulation with the theoretical curve.

-##### Note: even if the code is designed for a general M-ary transmission, the report is for the specific case of a bipolar transmission
+#### Note: even if the code is designed for a general M-ary transmission, the report is for the specific case of a bipolar transmission.